 - 1. A minimum overall grade point average of 2.50 each semester. - 2.
-A minimum grade of B- in ELED 300 or ECED 301, and recommendation to continue from the instructor. - 3.
-A minimum grade of B- in all other professional courses, and a recommendation to continue from the instructors.
+A minimum grade of B- in ELED 300, and recommendation to continue from the instructor. - 3.
+A minimum grade of B- in all other professional courses, and a recommendation to continue from each instructor.
 Courses in the department may be repeated once with a recommendation to retake from the previous instructor. - 4.
-A minimum grade of C in all prerequisite courses offered in the Faculty of Arts and Sciences. - 5.
-Students accepted into the Department of Special Education and the Department of Elementary Education must maintain concurrent retention in both departments.
+A minimum grade of C in all prerequisite courses offered in the Faculty of Arts and Sciences.